thiagomarquessp/how-to-improve-our-english/README.md

 10. **Enjoy**

-	Speak English should be a fun process, put in your head this idea and go on.
+	Speak English should be a fun way, put in your head this idea and go on.

-***Sorry about my English and Thank you so much.***

 ***If you someone to talk and pratice, count on me right!!***

+***Help me to improve this document if you saw something wrong.***

 See you soon!